That makes me want to give it to you

 - Michael Jordan, Heavy D, Naughty By Nature, and Kris Kross appear in "Jam".

-- Princess Stephanie of Monaco provides the voice of the "Mystery Girl" in "In The Closet", while fashion model Naomi Campbell appeared in the video.
+- On "In the Closet," Princess Stephanie of Monaco provides the voice of the "Mystery Girl," while fashion model Naomi Campbell appears in the video.

 - "She Drives Me Wild" features a Wreckx-n-Effect appearance.

-- The "Remember The Time" music video includes Eddie Murphy, Magic Johnson, The Pharcyde, wrestler Tom Lister Jr and Iman.
+- The "Remember the Time" video includes Eddie Murphy, Magic Johnson, The Pharcyde, wrestler Tiny Lister, and Iman.

 - "Keep The Faith" features a return appearance from the Andraé Crouch Singers, who previously appeared on Bad's "Man in the Mirror".

-- Stock Sound Effects: Besides the aforementioned multiple uses of a Glass-Shattering Sound, "She Drives Me Wild" starts with a car motor starting up and car horns.
+- Stock Sound Effects: "Jam", "Why You Wanna Trip on Me", and "In the Closet" feature the sound of glass breaking.
+Meanwhile, "She Drives Me Wild" starts with a car motor starting up and car horns.